 Control what the agent can do with the data

 Not every team member should be able to trigger an AI agent on any dataset.
-Role-based access controls should determine who can upload lists for agent processing, who can trigger outreach sequences, who can export enriched or contacted data, and who can override governance flags (like TPS status or personal email classification).
+Role-based access controls should determine who can upload lists for agent processing, who can trigger outreach sequences, who can export enriched or contacted data, and who can override governance flags (like TPS status or subscriber type).

 If anyone on the team can upload a CSV and point an agent at it with no checks, your governance exists on paper but not in practice.